-The Company Secretary is also responsible for ensuring that Board procedures are complied with and advising the Board on governance matters.
+The Company Secretary is also responsible for ensuring compliance of Board procedures and advising the Board on governance matters.
 All directors have access to the Company Secretary for advice and support services as required.
 In addition to these responsibilities, the Company Secretary is responsible for oversight of the share registry services provided by Link Market Services.